-Jeep Renegade 4xe plug-in hybrid engines, drive & performance
+Jeep Renegade 4xe plug-in hybrid performance, top speed, engine

 It's far from being the most engaging SUV on the road, but few cars in its class can match the Renegade 4xe when the tarmac ends